 Assignment Two: the haunted railway station.
 The clothing worn by the pair changes with each assignment; on this occasion they’re in evening dress.

 One of the attractions of Sapphire and Steel in a genre replete with origins and canonical histories is how little is explained about the two main characters, the source of their assignments, or even the true nature of the malevolent forces they have to face.
 Sapphire (Joanna Lumley) and Steel (David McCallum) embody the materials after which they’re named, the pair being part of a team of elemental operatives some of whose names are listed in the voiceover that introduces each episode.
-We only encounter two others: Lead (Val Pringle), a huge African-American man with superior strength; and Silver (David Collings), an effete and dandyish Englishman with abilities to mould metals, fix machines and replicate objects.
+We only encounter two others: Lead (Val Pringle), a huge African-American man with superior strength; and Silver (David Collings), an effete and dandyish Englishman with the ability to mould metals, fix machines and replicate objects.
 Sapphire’s abilities are mainly psychometric—she reads the history and condition of people and places—but she can also rewind time for short periods; Steel is as cold and unyielding as his name; he’s fiercely analytical, often bad-tempered and also strong enough to tie a knot in a lift cable.

 Assigning characters different elements has another precedent in American comics but DC’s Metal Men (who also included a character named Lead) were a group of robots whose adventures are the usual superhero fare.
 Personal characteristics aside, Sapphire and Steel are closer to Doctor Who‘s Time Lord as he was at the time the series was being broadcast (the Tom Baker/Peter Davison incarnations) albeit more remote and less sympathetic to human concerns.
 Steel is refreshingly callous in his attitude towards the human beings who happen to be caught up in the metaphysical drama; at the end of one storyline he even sacrifices the life of an unfortunate individual as a means of solving the crisis they all face, behaviour that you wouldn’t see from any of today’s eminently responsible heroes.
 Sapphire is a lot more friendly but only up to a point; the pair have a job to do, and often act as good cop/bad cop in order to get their human charges to cooperate.
 All the elementals can use telepathy to communicate which makes for some interesting scenes when they’re able to plan and discuss things without the humans knowing.
 Tarot in Ace of Wands was also telepathic but you rarely see a central character using the ability to duplicitous ends.